Ski Aggu: Music career

 Ski Aggu began releasing music on SoundCloud in 2018.
-His early work already focused on partying, though the tone was darker and more melancholic.
-Ritter Lean frequently appeared on his tracks.
+His early work focused on partying, though the tone was darker and more melancholic.
+Many of these early songs made frequent reference to West Berlin hotspots and popular night clubs, with some critics interpreting his lyrics as prescient social commentary on the daily life of young Berliners.
+Ritter Lean, a close childhood friend, has frequently collaborated on songs with him.

-He released his first single Weißwein & Pappbecher in 2020 during the COVID-19 pandemic.
-Since then, he has been releasing new tracks regularly.
-His second song, Super Wavy, a collaboration with YFG Pave, remained his most streamed song on Spotify until the release of Party Sahne in 2022.
+He released his first single Weißwein & Pappbecher ("Wine and Paper Cups") in 2020 during the COVID-19 pandemic.
+Since then, he has aimed to release new tracks on a recurring basis.
+His second song, Super Wavy (in collaboration with YFG Pave), remained his most streamed song on Spotify until the release of "Party Sahne" in 2022.

-After some club concerts from summer 2021, Ski Aggu performed at several festivals in the German-speaking region a year later, such as the Heroes Festival in Geiselwind, splash!, Poolbar Festival and Frequency.
-For the track Hubba Bubba released in 2022, he collaborated with Berlin music producer Southstar.
+After focusing on club performances in the summer of 2021, Ski Aggu prioritised appearances at outdoor festivals a year later, in Germany and Austria.
+Among his 2022 appearances were the Heroes Festival in Geiselwind, splash!, Poolbar Festival and Frequency.

-He achieved his breakthrough in October 2022 with the song Party Sahne, featuring producers Endzone and Ericson.
-The song, which samples the melody from Jerk It Out by the Swedish band Caesars, reached number 32 on the German Singles Chart.
-In November and December 2022, Ski Aggu played his first tour, Aprés Ski, in many major cities in the German-speaking region.
+For the track "Hubba Bubba" released in September 2022, he collaborated with Berlin music producer Southstar.
+One month later, he released "Party Sahne" ("Party Cream"), which featured producers Endzone and Ericson.
+The song, which samples the melody from the song "Jerk It Out" by the Swedish band Caesars, reached number 32 on the German Singles Chart.
+It has retrospectively been characterised by entertainment media as his career breakthrough.
+A June 2024 profile of Ski Aggu in Sleek Magazine noted that following the release of "Party Sahne" he began to perform in larger venues and receive greater exposure by artists for song collaborations.
+In November and December 2022, Ski Aggu performed first tour, Aprés Ski, appearing in cities across German-speaking areas of Europe.

-On 2 December 2022, Ski Aggu released his debut album 2022 war Film gewesen, which includes four new songs.
-Yannik Gölz from Laut.de wrote that Ski Aggu has an ear for vibes and knows that he does not have to spell out the impact of his music.
-Some songs seemed sketchy, but overall, there is "too much good music to ignore," making 2022 war Film gewesen "a quite interesting statement."
-The reviewer gave it four out of five stars.
+On 2 December 2022, Ski Aggu released his debut album 2022 war Film gewesen (2022 was a film year) which included four new songs.
+In his review of the album, Yannik Gölz from Laut.de wrote that Ski Aggu "has an ear for vibes and knows that he does not have to spell out the impact of his music."
+Gölz stated that while songs felt like filler tracks, the album contained "too much good music to ignore," and overall constituted "a quite interesting statement."
+The reviewer rated the album four out of five stars.

-On 25 May 2023, the single Friesenjung was released in collaboration with Dutch rapper Joost Klein and comedian Otto Waalkes.
+On 25 May 2023, the single "Friesenjung" was released in collaboration with Dutch rapper Joost Klein and German comedian Otto Waalkes.
 The song is a reinterpretation of Waalkes' original and reached number one on the singles charts in Germany and Austria.
-The single appeared on his second album Denk mal drüber nach... which he released later that year.
+The single appeared on his second album Denk mal drüber nach (Think It Over) which he released later that year.

-Ski Aggu released his third studio album on 30 August 2024, Wilmersdorfs Kind, which consists of 17 tracks.
-A number of singles featured on the album reached charts in Germany, including "Balla Balla", "DEUTSCHLAND 🇩🇪" in collaboration with German artist Ikkimel, as well as "Bye x3" with German pop group Jeremias.
+Ski Aggu released his third studio album on 30 August 2024, Wilmersdorfs Kind (Child of Wilmersdorf) which consists of 17 tracks.
+A number of singles featured on the album reached high positions on charts in Germany, including "Balla Balla", "DEUTSCHLAND 🇩🇪 (recorded in collaboration with German artist Ikkimel), and "Bye x3" (in collaboration with German pop group Jeremias).